3 Reasons to Use Project Management Software as a Resource Planning Tool

 - Skill matching and skill repositories

-Some resource management tools are available as standalone products, while others are integrated with larger PM or PPM suites.
+Some resource planning tools are available as standalone products, while others are integrated with larger PM or PPM suites.
 Depending on your needs and what software you may already have, either of these could be a good fit.

 There are a number of ways PM software can help you better allocate and manage resources at different points during the project lifecycle.
 Here are three: